WCC Councillors’ Grant Fund 2019-20

 The Warwickshire County Council Councillors’ Grant Fund is aimed at community and voluntary organisations.
-The Fund provides Warwickshire County Councillors with a small pot of funding to support small-scale projects within their area that support the following outcomes:
+The Fund provides each of WCC’s 57 Councillors with a pot of £6000 to support small-scale projects within their division that support the following outcomes:

 - Warwickshire’s economy is vibrant and supported by the right jobs, training, skills and infrastructure.

 All applications should aim to build community solutions to local issues and improve the health and wellbeing of people living in Warwickshire.
 In particular, applications which address one or more of the following priority categories will be favoured:

 2019 is the year of Health and Wellbeing across Coventry and Warwickshire.
 Click on the link below to find out more and to see whether your project meets the criteria.